Great Purge: Totalitarian School

-According to Nikita Khrushchev's 1956 speech "On the Cult of Personality and Its Consequences" and Robert Conquest, many accusations (notably those presented at the Moscow show trials) were based on forced confessions obtained through torture and on a loose interpretation of Article 58 of the RSFSR Penal Code dealing with counter-revolutionary crimes.
+According to Nikita Khrushchev's 1956 speech "On the Cult of Personality and Its Consequences" and popular historian Robert Conquest, many accusations (notably those presented at the Moscow show trials) were based on forced confessions obtained through torture and on a loose interpretation of Article 58 of the RSFSR Penal Code dealing with counter-revolutionary crimes.
 Due process, as defined by Soviet law in force at the time, was often largely replaced with summary proceedings by NKVD troikas.